ProgSoc/JavaScript2024/README.md

 You'll also have built a working [GeoGuessr](https://www.geoguessr.com/) clone, that you can keep tinkering with to make it your own!

+You can preview what your's might look like here: <https://progsoc.github.io/JavaScript2024/game.html>

 ## Instructions